Model for [15O]H2O PET

 Kinetic model vs. autoradiography (ARG) methodARG method produces perfusion images that are of better quality (less noise) than images produced by kinetic (dynamic) model with low injected dose, enabling many repeated studies to the same subject.
 Kinetic technique can also generate reproducible perfusion measurements (de Langen et al., 2008).

 ARG method can be applied to static PET images, which reduces the image reconstruction time and file size, and due to better count statistics, may provide better image quality.
 However, ARG method requires that the partition coefficient of water is known, and that it is uniform in all regions of interest.
-Dynamic method also avoids the tendency to underestimate the blood flow in the presence of flow heterogeneity within a ROI or pixel (Wells et al 2003).
-Therefore, if precise quantitation is required or partition coefficient is of interest, then dynamic PET imaging and kinetic modelling is recommended.
+Dynamic method also avoids the tendency to underestimate the blood flow in the presence of flow heterogeneity within a ROI or pixel (Wells et al., 2003).
+Therefore, if precise quantitation is required or partition coefficient is of interest, dynamic PET imaging and kinetic modelling is recommended.

 In the one-tissue compartment model for radiowater, both rate constants K1 and k2 contain the perfusion term f, and therefore perfusion can be measured using either one of the rate constants.
 Errors in PET data affect the reliability of parameters differently, and depending on the situation, K1- or k2-based perfusion estimates should be used; for example, k2 is not affected by attenuation and partial tissue effect; the quantification of myocardial perfusion is based on k2.